Outbound sales: definition, process and strategies

 2. Set prospect criteria

-You don’t want your SDRs chasing down unqualified prospects, so qualifying leads with specific questions and criteria is necessary.
+You don’t want your SDRs chasing down unqualified prospects, so it's necessary to qualify leads with specific questions and criteria.

 3. Simplify where you can